 - Game testers play video games to test them for bugs and to ensure that they are ready for the market.

-For more information, visit WorldWideLearn's Guide to College Majors, where you will find more information about majors in video game design and development, bachelor's degree programs in computer science, majors in graphics and multimedia, web design degrees and more.
+For more information, visit WorldWideLearn's Guide to College Majors, where you will find more information about majors in video game design and development.
 You can also browse below to compare online bachelor's degree programs in video game software development.
 When you see a program that interests you, simply fill out a form and an admissions representative from that school will contact you.

 Don't wait for the game of life to get one up on you, take your career to the next level.
 Get a college education.